rogerpadilla/nukak/README.md

 ## <a name="entities-definition"></a> :cookie: Entities definition

-Notice that inheritance between entities is optional
+Notice that the inheritance between entities is optional

 ```typescript
 /**